Zilliqa/dev-portal-old/docs/dev/dev-rentonzilliqa-pages.md

 This component presents a detailed view of the individual listing on the [Listing Page](dev-rentonzilliqa-frontend#listing-page).

 The description, rooms, amenities, map, and description are presented in a detailed manner.
-The [`ListingIcons`](dev-rentonzilliqa-components#listing-icons) are used to provide a clear view to the Rooms and Amenities sections.
+The [`ListingIcons`](dev-rentonzilliqa-components#listing-icons) are used to provide a clear view of the Rooms and Amenities sections.

-Users can book the listing withing this component, which uses the [`bookListingTransition`](dev-rentonzilliqa-scripting#booklistingtransition) function.
+Users can book the listing within this component, which uses the [`bookListingTransition`](dev-rentonzilliqa-scripting#booklistingtransition) function.

 The embed url for the Map is built using the [Google Maps Plus Code](https://maps.google.com/pluscodes/) and the [Google Maps API Key](https://developers.google.com/maps/documentation/embed/get-api-keys).